lee-janice/-lee-janice.github.io-/content/posts/notes/mathematics/chi-squared-test.md

 ---

 The chi-squared test is a statistical hypothesis test that is used to determine whether there is a significant difference between the observed and expected frequencies of one or more categories in a set of data.
-Once more, in English!
+Once more!
 Given a hypothesis of what our data looks like (how it's *distributed*), the chi-squared test measures the difference between what we *observe* and what we would *expect*.

-The chi-squared test can only be used on *categorical* (*i.e.* nominal, discrete) data — so yes to the number of people in a certain gender, race/ethnicity, or political category, but no to heights, weights, lengths (unless you discretize your data first).
+The chi-squared test can only be used on *categorical* (*i.e.,* nominal, discrete) data — so yes to the number of people in a certain gender, race/ethnicity, or political category, but no to heights, weights, lengths (unless you discretize your data first).
 Unlike other common hypothesis tests like the t-test, the chi-squared test is *non-parametric*, meaning that it does not rely on assumptions about the distribution of the data.
 Instead, it measures whether the data is likely to be drawn from a given distribution.

-The chi-squared test statistic has many talents.
-It can be used in numerous ways, such as:
+The chi-squared test statistic has many talents—it can be used (*i.e.,* interpreted) in numerous ways, such as:
 - the chi-squared test of homogeneity,
 - the chi-squared test of independence, and
 - the chi-squared goodness-of-fit test,